duxsco/gentoo-installation/README.md

 # Gentoo Linux installation

-> ⚠ This installation guide was primarily written for my own use, so I don't have to reinvent the wheel over and over again. **Thus, don't blindly copy&paste the commands!
+> ⚠ This installation guide was primarily written for my personal use to avoid reinventing the wheel over and over. **Thus, don't blindly copy&paste the commands!
 Understand what you are going to do and adjust commands if required!** I point this out, even though it should go without saying... ⚠

-> ⚠ The installation guide builds heavily on `Secure Boot`.
-Make sure that the system is in `Setup Mode` in order to be able to add your custom keys.
+> ⚠ The installation guide builds heavily on `Secure Boot` and requires TPM 2.0 for `Measured Boot`.
+Make sure that the system is in `Setup Mode` in order to be able to add your custom `Secure Boot` keys.
 You can, however, boot without `Setup Mode` and import the `Secure Boot` keys later on ([link](#installation-of-secure-boot-files-via-uefi-firmware-settings)). ⚠

-The following installation guide results in a **fully encrypted** (except ESP), **Secure Boot signed** (EFI binary/binaries) **and GnuPG signed** (kernel, initramfs, microcode etc.) **system** with heavy use of **RAID** (mdadm and BTRFS based) and support for **LUKS unlock**:
-- **Locally:** One-time password entry and automatic decryption of (multiple) LUKS `system` and `swap` partitions in further boot process via LUKS keyfile stored in initramfs which itself is stored on LUKS encrypted partition(s)
-- **Remote:** SSH login into initramfs+dropbear system, manual decryption of LUKS partitions and resumption of Gentoo Linux boot
+The following installation guide results in a system that is/uses:
+- **Secure Boot**: EFI binary/binaries in ESPs are Secure Boot signed
+- **Measured Boot**: All files in `/boot`, grub.cfg, initramfs, kernel etc., are GnuPG signed.
+Furthermore, [clevis](https://github.com/latchset/clevis) is used to automatically decrypt LUKS volumes via [TPM2](https://github.com/latchset/clevis#pin-tpm2) or [Tang](https://github.com/latchset/clevis#pin-tang) pin.
+Both realise `Measured Boot`.
+- **Fully encrypted**: Except ESPs and `/boot`, all partitions are LUKS encrypted
+- **RAID**: mdadm and BTRFS based RAID are used wherever it makes sense if the number of disks is >= 2
-- After boot into **rescue system** based upon a **customised SystemRescueCD**.
-It provides the `chroot.sh` script to conveniently chroot into your Gentoo installation.
+- **Rescue system** based on a **customised SystemRescueCD** that provides the `chroot.sh` script to conveniently chroot into your Gentoo installation.

 After completion of this installation guide, SSH connections will be possible via SSH public key authentication to the:

 - Gentoo Linux system: `ssh -p 50022 david@<IP address>`
-- Initramfs system to LUKS unlock remotely ([link](#remote-unlock)): `ssh -p 50023 root@<IP address>`
-- Customised SystemRescueCD system: `ssh -p 50024 root@<IP address>`
+- Rescue system: `ssh -p 50023 root@<IP address>`

-All three boot options are available in GRUB's boot menu.
+Both boot options are available in GRUB's boot menu.

 ## Disk layout

-The installation steps make use of LUKS encryption wherever possible.
-Only the EFI System Partitions (ESP) are not encrypted, but the EFI binaries are Secure Boot signed.
-Other files, required for booting (e.g. kernel, initramfs), are GnuPG signed.
-The signatures are verified upon boot, and bootup aborts if verification fails.

 ESPs each with their own EFI entry are created one for each disk.
 Except for ESP, BTRFS/MDADM RAID 1 is used for all other partitions with RAID 5, RAID 6 and RAID 10 being further options for `swap`.